Authentication

 Configuring External IdP Settings

-Configure an External Identity Provider (IdP) to allow users to log in using accounts from trusted systems such as Keycloak , Okta , Auth0 , or Azure .
+Configure an External Identity Provider (IdP) to allow users to log in using accounts from trusted systems such as Keycloak, Okta, Auth0, Azure, and others options.

 Steps to Configure External IdP

-• Enter the JSON Web Key Set (JWKS) endpoint URL.
+- Enter the JSON Web Key Set (JWKS) URL.